DeeMcCart/CI_PP1_ArklowTrails/README.md

 ### F11 Partner social media links (footer)
 As this website is structured to operate more like to a peer-to-peer than a hierarchical structre, the footer bar is not currently used for broadcasting from a single site owner's social links, instead it is a set of 'partner' links to groups or websites which are relevant.

+  The links will open to a new tab to allow easy navigation for the user.
+  The footer is valuable to the user as it encourages them to keep connected via social media and to engage in a deeper way with the community sponsors of this project

 Currently configured to point to:
 * Social media/fabebook - Arklow Trail Trotters walking group, with details of their meeting times.
 * Visit Wicklow website
 * generic youtube